 In 2019 The Arbroath 2020 Festival group invited artist Bobby Niven to develop a project that would be sited in Arbroath Abbey to mark the 700th anniversary of the Declaration of Arbroath to celebrate the importance of the Abbey both historically and in contemporary culture.

 Arbroath2020+1 Group are delighted to be working collaboratively with key partners Historic Environment Scotland, Angus Place Partnership, Angus Council and Hospitalfield.
 We are thrilled to have secured funding for this project through the Town Centre Fund and Creative Scotland.
-We eagerly await statutory approvals and will start construction on the New Scriptorium off site this winter.

 We know that Arbroath Abbey, as a very large and active community, including monks who could transcribed and illuminate documents and bound early manuscripts into books.
 The ability to read and write and convey information and document history was as powerful then as it is today.